true-eye/true-eye/README.md

 ### Hi there 👋

+`
+My unique skill is that I’m creative-minded and that helps me to see things from a different perspective (true-eye).
+Rich knowledge of object-oriented design, data-structures, algorithms and familiar with cryptography & blockchain.
+`

+Enjoy your life

 <!--
 **true-eye/true-eye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.